contao/docs/docs/manual/core-extensions/news/_index.en.md

 **[contao/news bundle](https://packagist.org/packages/contao/news-bundle)**

-This allows news entries to be managed in the back end and output to the front-end using front-end modules.
+This allows news entries to be managed in the back end and output to the front-end using front end modules.
 A news article can be structured the way you want using content elements.
 Archive and commenting functions are also available.

 {{% children %}}